 From Ohio History Central

 The Model T and automobiles in general dramatically altered life in the United States and in Ohio.
 Cities quickly grew in geographic size, as workers, who formerly resided near their places of employment, moved to the suburbs.
 Schools became larger, as children could be bused long distances to receive their education.
 Social activities, such as dating, changed as people could travel greater distances to movie theaters, art galleries, and other entertainment venues.
 Promiscuity increased, as teenagers escaped the watchful eyes of their parents.
-Americans also increasingly went into debt as they purchased automobiles on credit.
+People in the U.S. also increasingly went into debt as they purchased automobiles on credit.
 The first automobile dealer to sell cars on a deferred payment plan operated his business in Toledo, Ohio.
 Ford quickly employed a similar tactic to convince more consumers to purchase his Model T.

 Ohio played an important role in the manufacture of cars.
 Numerous automobile companies, such as the Winton Motor Carriage Company, White Motor Company, Peerless Motor Vehicle Company, Packard Motor Company, and the Baker Motor Vehicle Company, existed in the state.
 Even the Ford Motor Company, usually associated with Detroit, Michigan, opened an automobile plant in Cleveland to manufacture Model T's during the 1910s.
 During the 1930s, the company opened several other plants in northeastern Ohio.